SonarSource/sonar-scanner-azdo/extensions/sonarqube/overview.md

 ![Branches](img/branches.png)

 It's easy to add non-disruptive code quality checks right into your Azure DevOps workflow.
 Simply add SonarQube to your build pipeline definition and you're on your way to only promoting quality code.
-SonarQube analyzes the code changes and decorates pull request with comments and overall status -> _merge with confidence!_
+SonarQube analyzes the code changes and decorates pull requests with comments and overall status -> _merge with confidence!_

 ![Build Config](img/Build-pipeline.png)